Visiting

 Chicago

-We are only a couple hours away from Chicago and Milwaukee.
+We are two and a half hours away from Navy Pier in Chicago, 2 hours to Schaumburg.
 I don’t think I have to share what you can find in Chicago.
 If you don’t want to drive in Chicago traffic, we can share how to drive to the burbs and take the train downtown.

-Historic Auto Attractions/Roscoe, IL – if you are coming up through Illinois, near Rockford is Roscoe which has this little gem of an attraction that nobody knows about, the Historic Auto Attraction. https://www.historicautoattractions.com/
+Historic Attractions/Roscoe, IL – if you are coming up through Illinois, near Rockford is Roscoe which has this little gem of an attraction that nobody knows about, the Historic Auto Attractions which has an amazing amount of classic and unusual cars.
+Historic Auto Attractions in Roscoe, IL Link About an hour from our house.